p01/pixel-buffer-diff/README.md

 ### Cumulated change to discard anti-aliasing differences

-Often times, visual tests run on your Continuous Integration pipeline will run on different machines and show anti-aliasing differences ( small differences along the visible edges in your images ).
+Often times, visual tests that run on your Continuous Integration pipeline will run on different machines and show anti-aliasing differences ( small differences along the visible edges in your images ).
 Using the `threshold` of difference per pixel alone would show even the slightest difference.
-However **Pbd** returns the `cumulatedDelta`, the sum of threshold difference of every pixel change, to let you discard anti-aliasing changes which amount to
+However **Pbd** returns the `cumulatedDiff`, the sum of threshold difference of every pixel change, to let you discard anti-aliasing changes which amount to

 ## Demo images